 Discount Rate.
-The discount rate used to measure the total pension liability was 2.85 percent.
+The discount rate used to measure the total pension liability was 3.58 percent.
 In general, the discount rate for calculating the total pension liability is equal to the single rate equivalent to discounting at the long-term expected rate of return for benefit payments prior to the projected depletion date.
 Because the HIS benefit is essentially funded on a pay-as-you-go basis, the depletion date is considered to be immediate, and the single equivalent discount rate is equal to the municipal bond rate selected by the plan sponsor.
 The Bond Buyer General Obligation 20-Bond Municipal Bond Index was adopted as the applicable municipal bond index.
-The discount rate used to determine the total pension liability decreased from 3.80 percent from the prior measurement date.
+The discount rate used in the 2017 valuation was updated from 2.85 percent to 3.58 percent.

 Sensitivity of the University's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate.
-The following presents the University's proportionate share of the net pension liability calculated using the discount rate of 2.85 percent, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.85 percent) or 1 percentage point higher (3.85 percent) than the current rate:
+The following presents the University's proportionate share of the net pension liability calculated using the discount rate of 3.58 percent, as well as what the University's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (2.58 percent) or 1 percentage point higher (4.58 percent) than the current rate: